Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 Bridging can either connect one client to represent multiple people, or one client per participant.
 Most per-participant connections of bridges cannot roam around the network and are confined to the channel that has been connected.
-However, some bridges also have the bouncer abilities available.
+Additionally, some bridges also have the bouncer abilities available.

 ## Are bots allowed?